w3f/polkadot-wiki-old/docs/polkadot/learn/bridges.md

 # Bridges

 One of the central ideas in blockchain intercommunication is the role of bridges.
-Some of the exact details of how bridging will work in Polkadot has yet to be decided, so this page is a work in progress and will be updated as more details come out.
+Some of the exact details of how bridging will work in Polkadot have yet to be decided; please consider this page a work in progress.
+It will be updated as more details are determined.

-There are likely three different types of bridging in Polkadot:
+Currently, there are three different types of bridging in Polkadot:

-* Bridge contracts - Smart contracts deployed as bridges between Polkadot and external chains.
+* _Bridge contracts_ - Smart contracts deployed as bridges between Polkadot and external chains.
-* Cross parachain communication - no contracts needed.
+* _Cross-parachain communication_ - No contracts needed.
-* In-built bridging modules - Bridging to Polkadot from an external chain via a purpose built module.
+* _In-built bridging modules_ - Bridging to Polkadot from an external chain via a purpose-built module.

 ## Bridge Contracts

-Those who are already familiar with Ethereum will probably already know of the [Parity Bridge](https://github.com/paritytech/parity-bridge) and the efforts being made to connect PoA sidechains to the Ethereum mainnet.
-The bridge is a combination of 2 smart contracts: one deployed on each chain that allows for cross-chain transfers of value.
-Ether deposited into the contract on the main net will provide a balance denominated in (say) ERC-20 tokens on the sidechain.
-While ERC-20 tokens deposited back into the contract on the sidechain can free up Ether on main net.
+Those who are already familiar with Ethereum may know of the [Parity Bridge](https://github.com/paritytech/parity-bridge) and the efforts being made to connect PoA sidechains to the Ethereum mainnet.
+The bridge is a combination of two smart contracts, one deployed on each chain, that allow for cross-chain transfers of value.
+As an example of usage, the initial Parity Bridge proof of concept connects two Ethereum chains, `main` and `side`.
+Ether deposited into the contract on `main` generate a balance denominated in ERC-20 tokens on `side`.
+Conversely, ERC-20 tokens deposited back into the contract on `side` can free up Ether on `main`.

-In the case of Polkadot, it should be possible to have a bridge contract deployed on to (say) an EVM-based standalone chain and a contract deployed on a smart contract capable parachain.
-This wouldn't necessarily be the most efficient method of bridging, but given the generality of a Turing complete parachain it would be possible to bridge Polkadot and any other smart contract capable blockchain.
+In the case of Polkadot, it should be possible to have a bridge contract deployed on, say, an EVM-based standalone chain and a contract deployed on a smart contract capable parachain.
+This would not necessarily be the most efficient method of bridging, but given the generality of a Turing-complete parachain it would be possible to bridge Polkadot and any other smart contract capable blockchain.

 ### Resources